-5. Improve access to information and physical access to schools and other learning settings for pupils/students, parents/carers and staff.
+5. Improve access to information and physical access to schools and other learning settings for learners, parents/carers and staff.

-Head teachers and Governors need to be confident that all pupils/students can reasonably access services and are not unjustifiably disadvantaged by having any of the protected characteristics.
+Head teachers and Governors need to be confident that all learners can reasonably access services and are not unjustifiably disadvantaged by having any of the protected characteristics.
 Schools already have Disability Access Plans in place.
 However, schools and local authorities through the public sector equality duties need to cater for the needs of all protected groups so the scope is wider than Disability Access Plans.

-6. Raise awareness of equality and diversity issues among Pupils/Students, Staff and Governors.
+6. Raise awareness of equality and diversity issues among learners/learners, Staff and Governors.

-Statutory guidance on the Public Sector Equality Duties states that 'a listed body in Wales (including all Schools) must make appropriate arrangements to promote knowledge and understanding of the general and specific duties amongst its employees.'
-In the school context we wish to extend this to include pupils/students and Governors.
+Statutory guidance on the Public Sector Equality Duties states that 'a listed body in Wales (including all schools) must make appropriate arrangements to promote knowledge and understanding of the general and specific duties amongst its employees.'
+In the school context we wish to extend this to include learners and Governors.